Quick Six with The Sklars

-Randy and Jason Sklar have a knack for exploring what makes America’s cities unique and wonderful, whether it’s finding out who in San Diego serves the best burritos, why basketball is so popular among those in Bloomington, or why the people of Portland can’t let go of their old airport carpeting.
+Randy and Jason Sklar have a knack for exploring what makes America’s cities unique and wonderful, whether it’s finding out who in San Diego serves the best burritos, why basketball is so popular among those in Bloomington, Indiana, or why the people of one of the Portlands can’t let go of their old airport carpeting.

 Randy and Jason searched for topics specific to each community they visited – then challenged themselves to see whether they could perform jokes about those topics that locals would find funny.
 More broadly, they dug into the American psyche and explored its dark and quirky crevices both on stage and off.

-Follow their shenanigans in this comedic documentary which visits 10 different cities, each a new chapter and a new adventure.
+Follow their shenanigans in Sklars and Stripes, the comedic documentary which visits 10 different cities, each a new chapter and a new adventure.
 With an arsenal of jokes and a curious mind (minds?), the Sklars attempt to answer one burning question: as a nation, can Americans still laugh at themselves?

 The answer is yes.
 Americans can still find themselves funny.